TinyXML

 TinyXML is a small, simple, operating system-independent XML parser for the C++ language.
 It is free and open source software, distributed under the terms of the zlib License.

-TinyXML-2 replaces TinyXML-1 completely and only this version should be used.

 Features

 The principal impetus for TinyXML is its size, as the name suggests.
 It parses the XML into a DOM-like tree.
 It can both read and write XML files.

+It is written in C++98, and does not rely on the C++ Standard Library.
+It makes no use of exceptions or run-time type information.

+TinyXML-2 improves on TinyXML-1 and replaces it entirely, using less memory, less allocations, and having faster performance.
+TinyXML-2 further improved on the library's usability for applications with minimal XML requirements, such as video games.